Updated: Aug 30

 Other meditation techniques such as focusing on an object such as one's breath, or on a candle flame, etc. can help increase our focus and resolve on this path.
 These are collectively called as dharana in Patanjali's system of yoga.
 If all thought and distractions cease, and you are able to hold the object of meditation alone, then dharana becomes the 7th limb, dhyana.
 There will be times when you will oscillate between dharana and dhayana before being able to rest in dhyana at will.
 If you lose your self-awareness, and the object of meditation appears as the subject itself, then this is the state of samadhi.

 Think of these three - reducing food, exercising daily and meditating more often - as the three legs of a tripod, and if any of them are missing from your practice, the tripod will not be stable.
 If you stick with this, then over a period of time, you will almost certainly experience a physical, mental and emotional detox, a decrease in weight and lightness of being, an increase in the amount of energy and a reduction in the amount of sleep, as well as an increase in health and overall wellbeing.

 This is turning out to be a longer article than I thought.
-So I'll stop here for now, and make the "Link to Vedic Astrology" as a separate blog.
-Look out for that, and in the meantime, here's a conclusion.
+So I'll stop here for now, and make the "Link to Vedic Astrology" as a separate blog (available here), and in the meantime, here's a conclusion.

 For a lifestyle to be truly holistic, we need to address all the limbs of yoga.
 If we do just the yamas and niyamas, then we're being simpletons.
 With asana alone, we become fitness freaks.
 With pranayama alone, the mind runs the risk of psychological imbalances.
 With dharana and dhyana alone, our bodies will stagnate and we get a pot belly!
 And with samadhi alone, we don't transform material nature.